-You have to wonder if New Zealand avocado growers have considered themselves immune to the rampant pilferage that's plagued California in the past.
+New Zealand avocado growers may have considered themselves immune to the rampant pilfering that has plagued California in the past.
 After all, what good New Zealander would sneak onto an orchard in the middle of the night and make off with a few hundred unripe alligator pears?
 Isn’t wholesale fruit and nut thievery largely an American phenomenon?

-These are the questions dozens of avocado producers in the Bay of Plenty on New Zealand’s North Island have been asking in recent months as they wake to find they've been robbed blind by brazen thieves capable of swiping upwards of 350 avocados at a time before disappearing into the night.
+These are the questions dozens of avocado producers in New Zealand have been asking in recent months as they wake to find they've been robbed blind by brazen thieves capable of swiping upwards hundreds of avocados at a time before disappearing into the night.

-As mentioned, most of these horrific acts occur during the middle of the night and involve small teams of bandits swooping into vulnerable orchards and either hand-picking or “raking” the trees of their fruit.
-From there, the black market ‘cados are trucked off and unloading at “pop-up road-side stalls, grocery stores or small-scale sushi, fruit and sandwich shops in Auckland.”
+Most of these horrific acts occur during the middle of the night and involve small teams of bandits swooping into vulnerable orchards and either hand-picking or "raking" the trees of their fruit.
+From there, the black market ‘cados are trucked off and sold for a large profit.

 Simply not enough buttery goodness to go around

 So what is prompting thieves to pilfer avocados and offload them on the black market?